Erratum: Anisotropy in the EoS of Magnetized Quark Matter [Phys Rev C91, 065205 (2015)]: Results and discussion

-In Fig. \ref{fig3} the two pressure contributions defined Eq. (\ref{eq:press}), except for the terms proportional to $B^2$, are plotted for both $\beta$-equilibrium matter (left panels) and symmetric matter (right panels).
+In Fig. \ref{fig3} the two pressure contributions defined in Eq. (\ref{eq:press}), except for the terms proportional to $B^2$, are plotted for both $\beta$-equilibrium matter (left panels) and symmetric matter (right panels).
 As in the previous discussion for each scenario we take the same representative values of the magnetic field intensity or baryonic density.
+One should notice that when we analyze matter in $\beta$-equilibrium, we have in mind that quark stars have no crust, since the pressure is zero for a still finite density, as clearly seen in Fig. 3 a).
+One of the effects of the magnetic field could be a change of the density at the surface, although non-negligible effects occur only for magnetic fields above $10 ^{18}$ G. A mantle could have been added as was done in \cite{glendenning95}.
+Moreover, in \cite{melrose} it was shown that within the NJL a much larger electron chemical potential is expected at the surface allowing more easily for a mantle to exist.
+Understanding how this mantle could be affected in the presence of a magnetic field is an interesting question that, however, is beyond the scope of the present work.

 For fields $B< 10^{18}$ G both contributions, the parallel and the perpendicular pressures, are practically coincident.
 However, due to the magnetization contribution entering the perpendicular pressure, discontinuities occur whenever a new LL level is reached, giving rise to a series of discontinuities that would correspond to unstable regions, since $d{\cal M}/dB<0$. { Let us point out that in the region $0.5<\rho<0.7$ fm$^{-3}$, and for $B<10^{18}$G, these discontinuous contributions to the perpendicular pressure contribution are practically zero, because, as seen before, the magnetization is very small in this range of densities. } As compared with calculations performed with the MIT bag model \cite{veronica}, the behavior is the same, except that the deviation of the two pressures takes place at even larger magnetic fields with the MIT bag model.
 Nevertheless, had we considered not only the matter contribution but also the contributions from the the terms proportional to $B^2$, the deviation would start at lower magnetic field intensities.
+The exact value of the magnetic field where both pressures start to deviate depends on the model used and on the chosen fixed density (or corresponding chemical potential), as can be seen when we compare our results with the ones shown in \cite{sedrakian} and \cite{aurora1}, but the qualitative results in average are the same.

 One should bear in mind that the discontinuities seen in Fig. \ref{fig3} are washed out at finite temperatures as the ones that we expect in heavy ion collisions \cite{ours_finite}.
 As suggested in Refs. \cite{blandford,noronha2007,sedrakian} the unstable regions may give rise to domains with disordered fields that would allow to continuous phase transitions between regions with a different number of LL.